-1028-702 Introduction to Polymer Science A study of the chemical nature of plastics detailing the relationships between polymerization conditions, structure and properties in both the solid and fluid states.
+A study of the chemical nature of plastics detailing the relationships between polymerization conditions, structure and properties in both the solid and fluid states.
 Class 4, Credit 4 (W)

-1028-703 Solid State Science Survey of topics in the physics of solids.
+Survey of topics in the physics of solids.
 Included are crystal symmetry, structure and binding; mechanical, thermal, and electrical properties of insulators, semiconductors and conductors, including band theory.
 Class 4, Credit 4 (W)

-1028-704 Introduction to Theoretical Methods Treatment of waves and fields; selected topics of interest in electrodynamics and fluid mechanics; statistical mechanics; Maxwell Boltzmann, Bose-Einstein and Fermi-Dirac distributions, and their applications.
-(Graduate standing or permission of instructor) Class 4.
-Credit 4 (F)
+Introduction to Theoretical Methods

+Treatment of waves and fields; selected topics of interest in electrodynamics and fluid mechanics; statistical mechanics; Maxwell Boltzmann, Bose-Einstein and Fermi-Dirac distributions, and their applications.
+(Graduate standing or permission of instructor) Class 4, Credit 4 (F)

-1028-705 Introduction to Experimental Techniques Introduction to laboratory equipment for hardness testing, impact testing, tensile testing, x-ray diffraction, and thermal treatment of metallic materials.
+Introduction to Experimental Techniques Introduction to laboratory equipment for hardness testing, impact testing, tensile testing, x-ray diffraction, and thermal treatment of metallic materials.
 Experiments illustrating the characterization of high molecular weight organic polymers are conducted.
-Class variable, lab variable, Credit 4 (S)
+Variable class, Variable lab, Credit 4 (S)

-1028-706 Experimental Techniques: Thin Films Production of thin films of metals and dielectrics by physical vapor deposition.
+Experimental Techniques: Thin Films

+Production of thin films of metals and dielectrics by physical vapor deposition.
 Lectures cover vacuum systems, evaporation, sputtering, nucleation and growth of thin films, analysis and characterization of thin films, and application of thin films.
 Laboratories cover use of vacuum systems in evaporation and sputtering and some methods of characterizing the thin films thus produced.
-(Permission of instructor) Class variable.
-Lab variable.
-Credit 4
+(Permission of instructor) Variable class, Variable lab, Credit 4

-Experimental Techniques: Microscopy and Spectroscopy 1028-707 An in-depth look at various techniques used to characterize thin film materials.
+Experimental Techniques: Microscopy and Spectroscopy An in-depth look at various techniques used to characterize thin film materials.
 Lectures will cover resistivity measurements, ellipsometry, reflectance techniques, optical microscopy, electron microscopy, and scanning probe microscopy.
 The lab provides hands-on training in these techniques and is conducted in the cleanroom housed in the Center for Microelectronic Engineering.
 Students will be required to perform an in-depth study on a material of their choice using these techniques or to research an associated technique not covered in lecture.
-(Permission of instructor) Class variable, Lab variable, Credit 4
+(Permission of instructor) Variable class, Variable lab, Credit 4

-1028-708 Experimental Techniques Provides an in-depth integrated approach to the analysis, investigation and development of materials, concentrating on specific types or classes.
-(1028-701 or equivalent) Class vari-
+Experimental Techniques Provides an in-depth integrated approach to the analysis, investigation and development of materials, concentrating on specific types or classes.
+(1028-701 or equivalent) Variable class, Variable lab, Credit 4

-1028-710 Material Properties and Selection Study of the principles of material behavior as applied to design.
+Material Properties and Selection Study of the principles of material behavior as applied to design.
 Application of materials according to these principles is stressed.
 Ferrous, nonferrous, and nonmetallic materials are considered.
-(1028 701 or equivalent) Class 4, Credit 4
+(1028-701 or equivalent) Class 4, Credit 4 ous factors that influence the rate of corrosion in a variety of environments.
+Various means of controlling corrosion are considered.
+(1028-701 or equivalent) Class 4, Credit 4

-1028-714 Glass Science Topics include the structure and properties of glass, applied areas such as glass melting and processing, and various technological applications of glass.
+Topics include the structure and properties of glass, applied areas such as glass melting and processing, and various technological applications of glass.
 (1028-701 or equivalent; 1028-704) Class 4, Credit 4